 Note: The following section referencing PTO (Paid Time Off) will be effective for all employees October 1, 2024.
-This policy is non-applicable to members of collateral bargaining units at this time.
+This policy is non-applicable to members of collateral

 Section F - Paid Time Off (PTO)

 The purpose of Paid Time Off, hereinafter known as PTO is to establish a leave program that allows eligible BOCC employees flexibility in planning for and taking time off.
 PTO combines personal business or recreation, doctor appointments and unexpected absences such as illness or illness in the family, into a single system that simplifies accountability and tracking.